BCLab-UNM/SwarmBaseCode-ROS/README.md

 ### Quick Start Installation Guide

-Swarmie-ROS is designed and tested exclusively on Ubuntu 14.04 LTS (Trusty Tahr) and ROS Indigo Igloo.
+Swarmathon-ROS is designed and tested exclusively on Ubuntu 14.04 LTS (Trusty Tahr) and ROS Indigo Igloo.
 This framework may compile and run correctly under other versions of Ubuntu and ROS, but **NOTE** that these other systems are untested and are therefore not supported at this time.

 ##### 1. Install ROS Indigo